rmurphey/mulberry/README.md

 - You're done!
 You should now be able to run mulberry from any directory.

-Note: As you can infer from the `bundle install` command above, this does not install any libraries for you do development on Mulberry core, or run any of the automated tests.
+Note: As you can infer from the `bundle install` command above, this does not install any libraries for you to do development on Mulberry core, or run any of the automated tests.
 If you wish to do these things, simply re-run the bundle install command, omitting the `--without` flag:

 	`bundle install`

-This will install the necessary libraries to do ruby development and run the automated test suite.
+This will install the necessary libraries for ruby development and for running the automated test suite.

 # Setup